Find a local pick your own farm here!

 • Adams Blueberries - blueberries,

 963 Jarrell Hogg Road, West Point, GA 31833.
 Phone: 404-401-9788.
 Alternate Phone: 706-885-9035.
 Email: QuercusFalcata@earthlink.net.
-Open: for picking only on Fridays and Saturdays June to August; You must call before you come to verify that there are berries ripe for you to pick.
+Open: They were closed in 2024, hopefully they are open this year, for picking only on Fridays and Saturdays June to August; You must call before you come to verify that there are berries ripe for you to pick.
 Directions: From I-85 at West Point take exit 2, GA-18 East 4.3 Miles towards Callaway Gardens, turn left onto Adams Road, just before you pass over Flat Shoal Creek.
 On Adams Road go 0.8 miles then turn right onto Jarrell Hogg Road, on Jarrell Hogg Road go 0.5 miles to 963 on the right.
 Click here for a map and directions.
 June 7 through August 1 are the harvest dates for the blueberries; You must call before you come to verify that there are berries ripe for you to pick.
 Click here for a map and directions.
 Payment: Cash, only.
 We are a small family farm that has a lot blueberries.
 You must call before you come to verify that we are open for picking.
 For your best picking experience bring a your own picking container (gallon size is best) and bag or large container to take your berries home.
 Put on sunscreen, bug spray. and bring water to drink.
 If you want us to notify you when berries are ready to pick.
 Call and leave your email address or phone number.
 June 12 through August 1 are the harvest dates for the blueberries; You must call before you come to verify that there are berries ripe for you to pick.
 Payment: Cash, only.
 We have large 30 year old blueberry bushes of the varieties 'Climax', 'Tifblue', 'Delight' and 'Powdeblue'.
-These different varieties ripen from mid June through July.
-(ADDED: May 26, 2015)
+These different varieties ripen from mid June through July. [ Click here to update the listing ] (UPDATED: May 3, 2025, JBS) (ADDED: May 26, 2015)

 • Mathews' Farm - Minimizes chemical and pesticide use, blueberries,